US trade deficit hits 10-year high on record imports

 Americans bought more medications and imported autos while also taking more vacations, benefiting from the stronger US currency.

-Travel by Americans rose by $200 million, driving up US services imports to a record $46.9 billion.
+Travel by Americans also rose by $200 million, driving up US services imports to a record $46.9 billion.

-The deficit in goods also was the highest on record at more than $78 billion, as US imports of goods and services hit a record high as well, rising 1.5 percent to $266.5 billion.
+The deficit in goods also was the highest on record at more than $78 billion, as US imports of goods and services hit a high as well, rising 1.5 percent to $266.5 billion.

 From January to October, the total trade deficit rose more than 11 percent compared to the same period last year, and the gap in September was $555 million bigger than initially reported.